tunapanda/swagmap/README.md

 The following is published on each commit, so there is no guarantee that they work _now_.

-For visual tests and demos, see: http://limikael.altervista.org/swagmapdemo/
+For visual tests and demos, see: [Swag Map Demo](http://limikael.altervista.org/swagmapdemo/)

-For internal class docs, see: http://limikael.altervista.org/swagmapdoc/
+For internal class docs, see: [Swag Map Class Docs](http://limikael.altervista.org/swagmapdoc/)